Facebook is big. As the largest social network in the world, it has more than 1.23 billion active users, 62% of whom log in on a daily basis.

 You can create ads that direct to your Facebook page, or to a site not on Facebook.
-You can also create ads to promote a Facebook event, complete with an RSVP link.
-Ads can be created for FB groups and applications, too.
+You can create ads to promote a Facebook event, complete with an RSVP link.
+You can create ads for mobile app installs and app engagement.

 Powerful Targeting Options